jwalton/node-promise-breaker/README.md

 provided, this new function will behave exactly like the original function.
 If the callback is not provided, then the new function will return a Promise.

+Note that `pb.make()` uses `fn.length` to determine how many arguments the function expects normally, so `pb.make()` will not work with functions that do not explicitly define their arugments in their function declaration.

 ### pb.break(fn)

 `break(fn)` is the opposite of `make(fn)`.  `fn` here is a function which returns a Promise.